openstack/adjutant/README.md

 Build the package:
   dpkg-buildpackage -us -uc

-Now a debian package has been built that will unpack a virtualenv containing stacktask and all dependencies in a self-contained package, so they do not conflict with other python packages on the system.
+Now a debian package has been built that will unpack a virtualenv containing adjutant and all dependencies in a self-contained package, so they do not conflict with other python packages on the system.

 ### Puppet module
 Then a puppet module will be able to install the debian package, setup a database, and run the service via nginx and uwsgi in the virtualenv.